drostron/slamdata-docs/source/developers-guide.rst

 the database system, and that indexes can significantly boost performance for searches.

-Once the results appear, you can browse them just like you did earlier in the **Explore Card** with the controls in the bottom left of the interface.
+Once the results appear, you can browse them with the controls in the bottom left of the interface.

 Did you notice that in the search string earlier we did not specify